🔗 What is internal linking in SEO? (Direct answer)

 An orphan page is any page on your site that no other page links to.
 They're one of the most common internal linking problems I find in audits — and one of the most damaging.
 Unless they're in your sitemap, Google may never find them.
 They get zero equity and contribute nothing to your topical authority because they're completely cut off from the rest of your site.

-This matches what we see in audits: approximately 40% of internal link value is wasted on poorly structured websites with orphaned pages (industry consensus, 2025).
-In our own audits at IndexCraft across 47 site launches and structured audits, we consistently find that 15–25% of published pages on content-heavy sites have no internal links pointing to them at all.
+Across 47 site audits at IndexCraft, we consistently find that 15–25% of published pages on content-heavy sites have no internal links pointing to them at all.

 How to find orphan pages

-Run a full site crawl using Screaming Frog, Ahrefs Site Audit, or Sitebulb.
-Compare the crawled URLs against your XML sitemap and Google Search Console's indexed pages.
-Pages that appear in your sitemap or GSC index but are not found by the crawler are orphans — the crawler could not reach them by following links.
+- Crawl comparison: Run a full site crawl with Screaming Frog, Ahrefs Site Audit, or Sitebulb.
+Compare crawled URLs against your XML sitemap and GSC indexed pages.
+Pages in your sitemap or GSC index but unreachable by the crawler are orphans.

-Google Search Console → Links → Internal links.
+- GSC Internal Links report: Google Search Console → Links → Internal links.
 Sort by "Linking pages" ascending.
-Pages with zero or very few (1–2) internal links are functionally orphaned or near-orphaned and need immediate attention.
+Pages with zero or 1–2 links are functionally orphaned.
+New to the platform?
+See the Google Search Console guide.

-In Screaming Frog, connect your Analytics and Search Console accounts, then run an orphan page analysis.
-The tool compares crawled URLs against URLs receiving traffic or impressions to identify pages that exist but have no crawl path.
+- Screaming Frog orphan page report: Connect your Analytics and Search Console accounts, then run the orphan page analysis to compare crawled URLs against URLs receiving traffic or impressions.

 How to fix orphan pages